 Not happy with the payout on stock photography websites?
 Going through a stock photo agency isn’t the only way to sell stock photos.
 Many photographers sell stock photography on their own website, with photography-focused website builders like Pixpa.
 The DIY option has the advantage of cutting out the middle man and working on your own terms.
 The downside is it is often more difficult to build a customer base, since a lot of people prefer working with the agencies that have millions of photos.

-Stock photography is a good way to diversity a professional photographer’s income, or help enthusiasts buy all that new gear they’ve been eyeing.
+Stock photography is a good way to diversify a professional photographer’s income, or help enthusiasts buy all that new gear they’ve been eyeing.
 There are many different options for selling stock photos, with varying pay rates and guidelines.
 Find one (or a few) that suits your photography style.

 Looking to sharpen your photography skills?
 Join our top-rated professional diploma in photography today!